apache/druid/docs/querying/sql.md

 SELECT COUNT(*) FROM tbl WHERE my_column = 'value2'
 ```

-When you use a top-level UNION ALL, there are certain limitations that apply.
+Certain limitations apply when you use a top-level UNION ALL.
 For all top-level UNION ALL queries, you can't apply a GROUP BY, ORDER BY, or any other operator to the results of the query.
 For any top-level UNION ALL that uses the MSQ task engine, the SQL planner attempts to plan the top-level UNION ALL as a table-level UNION ALL.
-Because of this, UNION ALL queries that use the MSQ task engine always behave the same as a table-level UNION ALL queries.
+Because of this, UNION ALL queries that use the MSQ task engine always behave the same as table-level UNION ALL queries.
 They have the same characteristics and limitations.
 If the planner can't plan the query as a table-level UNION ALL, the query fails.

 ### Table-level